Caistor Grammar School: History

-School visits

-In 2008, The Times journalist Robert Crampton used his Beta Male column to ask for invitations to give speeches, to improve his public speaking skills.
-He received 400 invitations, but only accepted a handful, including Caistor Grammar School.
-He gave a speech at the school in 2009 and reported on the experience.

-In 2013 the chairwoman of UK Sport, Baroness Campbell, opened a new building commemorating the five students from the school who took part in the London 2012 Olympic Torch Relay.

-The former deputy editor of The Daily Telegraph and current Daily Mail columnist Simon Heffer visited the school in 2014 in recognition of the school newspaper, Caistor Focus, winning The Best School Newspaper category at the Shine Media Awards for two consecutive years.

 School buildings

 The school occupies a site close to the centre of the small market town of Caistor, with remarkably steep topography.
 The ironstone school hall dates from 1631, and is still in daily use.
 The school library alongside is housed in what was the Congregational Church, built in 1842.

 Casterby House, once a large private house, later one of three boarding houses, and now the Sixth Form Centre, overlooks the churchyard from the south side of the school gates.
 The name Casterby House is derived from former pupil Sir Henry Newbolt's semi-autobiographical novel the Twymans, in which Caistor is given the name Casterby.

 The traditional teaching block dates from the 1930s, but was extended and modernised in 1984.
 The Manning Building, replacing several prefabricated buildings, was opened in 1984.
 Two new technology buildings were added in 1993 and 1994.
 Lindsey House, once a purpose-built boarding house, was remodelled into classrooms and the dining room, and then officially opened in November 2001 by Lord Puttnam of Queensgate.
 Beech House, traditionally the residence of the headmaster, is now where the site manager lives.
 There was an additional building, Grove House, but this was demolished because of structural problems.